Great Middle Eastern restaurants in Montréal

 Sumac

 Located in Saint-Henri, this bustling spot serves Middle Eastern inspired dishes such as the best falafels and delicious kefta made with the freshest ingredients and served with their homemade bread.
-My favourite dish here has to be their addictive garlic labneh with Bulgarian feta, dukka, fresh mint and paprika oil.
+My favourite dish here has to be their garlic labneh with Bulgarian feta, dukka, fresh mint and paprika oil.

 Alep and Le Petit Alep

-I have been a fan of Le Petit Alep for years.
+I have been a fan of Alep and Le Petit Alep for years.
 I head to this little bistro located across the street from the Jean Talon Market when I am craving a spicy terbialy kabab (filet mignon in a spicy sauce) or their spicy fries.
 If you’re a wine fan, the restaurant has one of the best wine lists in the city.

 SHAY Express